gchlebus/gchlebus.github.io/_drafts/dunder-methods.md

 categories: python
 ---

 The term *dunder methods* refers to Python special methods, which can make our custom defined objects take advantage of the Python language features. *Dunder* stems from the special method name spelling, which involves leading and trailing *double underscores*, e.g., `__len__()` or `__call__()`.
-The dunder methods are meant to be called by the Python interpreter.
-You can think of Python as a framework calling the special methods.
+The dunder methods are meant to be called by the Python interpreter (think of Python as a framework calling the special methods).

 Let's consider an example of checking list length.
 We can write:
 ```python